lightward/mechanic-tasks/docs/monitor-customer-note-for-certain-information/README.md

 # Monitor customer note for certain information

-Tags: Customer Notes, Watch, Customers
+Tags: Customer Notes, Customers, Watch

 Use this task to keep an eye on the contents of a customer's note.
 When the text you want to watch for is added (e.g. "Authorization number:", or "VAT Registration Number:", or anything else!), Mechanic will add the tag of your choice to the customer, and optionally send you a notification email.